Completed Event: Women's Swimming and Diving at Oakland Golden Grizzly Classic on December 3, 2025 , , 2nd of 5

 2/22/2026 9:44:00 AM | Women's Swimming and Diving

-HOUSTON – The Lopes closed the 2026 Mountain West Women's Swimming & Diving Championships with a 10th-place team finish and 488.5 points, highlighted by multiple championship-final appearances, school records and an NCAA Cut over four days.Â
+HOUSTON – Grand Canyon closed the Mountain West Women's Swimming & Diving Championships with a 10th-place team finish, highlighted by multiple championship-final appearances, school records and an NCAA cut over four days.

-San Diego State claimed the title with Washington State placing second. Â
+San Diego State claimed the conference title with Washington State placing second.

-The Dyer, Indiana native added a championship-final performance for the Lopes, placing sixth in the 200-yard breaststroke with a time of 2:10.90 , recording a school-record time that was faster than the NCAA B cut.
-The strong finish places her under consideration for an NCAA Championships invitation, with the automatic qualifier awarded only to the event champion.Â
+The Dyer, Indiana, native added a championship final performance for the Lopes, placing sixth in the 200-yard breaststroke with a GCU-record time of 2 minutes, 10.9 seconds, which was faster than the NCAA B cut.
+The strong finish places her under consideration for an NCAA Championships invitation, with the automatic qualifier awarded only to the event champion.

-The fast race from Stasny placing 6th shows just how fast of a meet this Mountain West Championships were.Â
+The fast race from Stasny placed sixth, showing just how fast of a meet these Mountain West Championships were.

-Senior Paula Martinez Moreno made two individual A-final appearances, advancing to the championship heats in both the 100-yard butterfly (54.38) and 200-yard butterfly (2:00.30).
+GCU senior Paula Martinez Moreno made two individual A-final appearances, advancing to the championship heats in the 100-yard butterfly (54.38) and 200-yard butterfly (2:00.30).

 Martinez's performances accounted for two of GCU's top individual finishes of the meet and underscored the Lopes' presence in the butterfly events at the conference level.